devilry/devilry-terminal-client/README.md

 How to create scripts
 ====================
-Become a real devilry ninja and create your own scritps!
+Become a real devil and create your own scritps!

 Example cli.py:
 ```python